Voidless22/the-tribunal/README.md

 # **The Tribunal**
+# Getting Started with The Tribunal

+In this guide, we'll walk you through the process of setting up a Discord bot using The Tribunal library.
+We'll also cover the steps to create a Discord database and populate it with a schema using an SQL script.
+Lastly, we'll show you how to obtain a Discord bot token from the developer portal.

+## Prerequisites

+Before we begin, ensure you have the following prerequisites:

+- Node.js installed on your system.
+- A Discord account.
+- Access to the Discord Developer Portal (https://discord.com/developers/applications).

+## Step 1: Setting Up The Tribunal

+TBD

 ## **Commands**
 - /setTicketChannel *channel*
   - This stores the id of the user supplied channel in a database categorized by guild-id(server ID).
 Then it creates a button to create petitions with.